-Italo trains leave from Roma Tiburtina station for Napoli Centrale 15 times per day, and from Roma Termini six times per day.
-From Tiburtina, the journey is about 1.5 hours, and from Termini it's about 1 hour 10 minutes.
+Italo trains leave from Roma Tiburtina station for Napoli Centrale 15 times per day, and from Roma Termini station six times per day.
+From Tiburtina, the journey is about 1.5 hours, and from Termini it's about 1 hour and 10 minutes.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Most of the trains from Rome to Naples are direct, without any stops en route.
 Some trips do require a train transfer, at one of the train stations in the area, so look carefully when you're booking to be sure what kind of ticket you have.

 The top of the line AV trains are Frecciarossa, and these train cars all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Roma Termini is the city's largest station, and also a major transportation hub within Rome.
 Many bus lines stop right outside the station, and there is also a Metro (subway) station inside Termini.

 Roma Tiburtina is also connected to the city's Metro system, and is served by a number of city buses.

 Napoli Centrale is Naples' biggest station, and it's on Piazza Garibaldi, which is a main hub for city and regional buses.
 There's also a Metro station connected to Napoli Centrale called Napoli Piazza Garibaldi.
 Make sure to be prepared ahead of time, so that you know where you are going once outside of the station, or which bus or taxi to take.

 See below for details on traveling from Rome to Naples by train.